Blog

 Avoid cloud Voice Assistants

-Google Assistant, Alexa and Siri don’t have the best reputation when it comes to protecting consumers privacy, there have been many recent breaches.
+Google Assistant, Alexa and Siri don’t have the best reputation when it comes to protecting consumers’ privacy, there have been documented breaches where third-party apps were able to eavesdrop and phish for passwords.

 Conclusion